scalameta/metals/docs/integrations/test-explorer.md

 ## Test Discovery

-Test Explorer provides two ways to interact with it:
+Test Explorer (TE) provides two ways to interact with it:

 - The first one is based on notifications being sent from Metals to the client and doesn't require the client to do any actions except listen for the notifications.
 All necessary updates are being immediately sent to it.